Skip to main content

 1874: library is temporarily moved to the Court House.

-1876: library moved from Central School building to the top floor (now removed) of the city building.
+1876: library moved from Central School building to the top floor of the city building.
 Henry Watterson is appointed librarian.
 The eagle weathervane (with bullet damage noted) is mounted in the library.

 1877: The Bainbridge Lyceum is formed.
 It established a small library for its members.
 In 1896, the collection was given to the Philomathean Club.